 • Please speak to your division chief or department chair for details on effort and time required.

 • Minimum effort is 0.1 FTE or ½ day per week per individual faculty or staff member.
-In addition, Faculty and Staff must obtain division commitment to clear applicant from work/clinical duties for a week of intensive training.
+In addition, Faculty and Staff must obtain division commitment to clear applicant from work/clinical duties for a 5-day, in person, intensive training.

 • Number of faculty/staff trained will depend on departmental size and commitment.